jaythad13/Mathematikezettelkasten/Representation theory --- math-174/notes/Modules over a rng.md

 ---

-### Module homomorphisms, submodules, and quotients
+### Module homomorphisms, submodules, quotients, direct sums, et c.

 They are all exactly what you think they should be.
 Let $M, N$ be $R$-submodule.